ros2/ros2_documentation/CONTRIBUTING.md

 ## Submit a Pull Request

-If you are a Github user, the most effective way to contribute is to submit a pull request with the changes you want to suggest.
+If you are a GitHub user, the most effective way to contribute is to submit a pull request with the changes you want to suggest.

-## Raise a Github Issue
+## Raise a GitHub Issue

-If you don't feel comfortable creating a pull request or you want to make a general suggestion or start a discussion about the documentation, you can create a Github issue on this repository.
+If you don't feel comfortable creating a pull request or you want to make a general suggestion or start a discussion about the documentation, you can create a GitHub issue on this repository.

 # Contributing to ROS 2